Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-Developers agree that Dependabot is helpful in keeping their dependencies up-to-date: 55.8\% strongly agree and 35.7\% agree.
+Most developers agree that Dependabot is helpful in keeping their project dependencies up-to-date: 55.8\% responded with \textbf{Strongly Agree} and 35.7\% with \textbf{Agree} (Table~\ref{tab:survey}).
 As noted by one developer: \textit{Dependabot does a great job of keeping my repositories current}.
+This is because Dependabot serves well as an automated notification mechanism that tells them about the presence of new versions and pushes them to update their dependencies.
+As mentioned by two developers: 1) \textit{Dependabot is a wonderful way for me to learn about major/minor updates to libraries.} 2) \textit{Dependabot can be a bit noisy, but it makes me aware of my dependencies.}

+However, some of the developers do not favor using Dependabot for automating dependency updates but only use Dependabot as a way of notification.
+For example: 1) \textit{We just use it for notifications about updates, but do them manually and check if anything broke in the process.} 2) \textit{I am just using Dependabot to tell me if there is something to update and then update all in a single shot with plain package managers.}

+This indicates that they do not trust the reliability of Dependabot for automating updates and they do not think the current design of Dependabot can help them reduce the manual workload of updates.
+As an example, one developer states that: \textit{Dependency management is currently much easier just utilizing yarn/npm.
+We use Dependabot merely because it has been recommended, but updating dependencies was faster when I solely used the command line.}

+One developer suggests that using Dependabot only for update notifications has become such a common use case that they would prefer a dedicated, less noisy tool solely designed for this purpose: \textit{It (Dependabot) becomes more like an update notification, i.e. I'm leveraging only half of its capability.
+Could there be something designed solely for this purpose?
+Less invasive, more informative, and instead of creating a PR for every package's update, I would like to see a panel-style hub to collect all the information for me to get a better overview in one place.}

-\begin{result-rq}{Findings for RQ1:} Dependabot is effective in reducing technical lags: 90 days after adoption, projects decrease their technical lag from an average of 48.99 days to an average of 25.38 days.
-The decrease is statistically significant.
-More than one-third (35.7\%) of projects achieve zero technical lag 90 days after adoption. \end{result-rq}
+\begin{small} \begin{result-rq}{Findings for RQ1:} 90 days after adopting Dependabot, projects decrease their technical lag from an average of 48.99 days to an average of 25.38 days.
+35.7\% of projects achieve zero technical lag 90 days after adoption.
+The adoption of Dependabot is a statistically significant intervention as indicated by RDD.
+Developers agree on its effectiveness in \textit{notifying} updates, but question its effectiveness in \textit{automating} updates. \end{result-rq} \end{small}